Map Name: 2025-2026 Garden Valley Continuous School Improvement Plan

 • Garden Valley will follow district guidelines to monitor student attendance and provide supports and interventions where necessary.

-• Grade level teams will meet weekly for a minimum of 60 minutes in PLCs to focus on the 4 essential PLC questions.
+• Grade level teams will meet for a minimum of 60 minutes every other week in PLCs to focus on the 4 essential PLC questions.

 • Grade level teams will meet weekly for grade level common planning once a week.